CN-Celeb: multi-genre speaker recognition: Experiment I: Multi-genre challenge

 \subsection{Statistical analysis}

 In this section, we analyze the performance degradation under within-genre and cross-genre conditions.
 A key insight is that if the distribution of the speaker vectors remains the same as in the training condition, then the performance with the PLDA scoring will be optimal assuming the PLDA model is well trained with the training data~\cite{wang2020remarks}.
 Therefore, the performance degradation we observe in the multi-genre test (either the within-genre test or the cross-genre test) can be understood by the change in the statistics of the distribution.
+Since PLDA is the back-end scoring model, we compute the statistics related to PLDA, including the inter-speaker variance, intra-speaker variance and the global mean shift.
+We will compute these statistics of each genre and observe the statistics change amongst different genres.

-To test this conjecture, we compute the inter-speaker variance and intra-speaker variance of each genre in Table~\ref{tab:genre-var}.
+We firstly compute the inter-speaker variance and intra-speaker variance of each genre in Table~\ref{tab:genre-var}.
 Besides, we also compute the mean shift between VoxCeleb and different genres of CN-Celeb.
 The mean vector of VoxCeleb is regarded as a reference vector, and the mean vectors of different genres in CN-Celeb are regarded as genre vectors.
 The mean shifts can be computed between the reference vector and different genre vectors based on the Euclidean distance and Cosine similarity.
 Results are shown in Table~\ref{tab:mean-dist}.
 Note that all these results are computed in the PLDA transformed space.

 Firstly, it can be found that the statistics of VoxCeleb are more similar to matched genres (e.g., speech and interview) compared to unmatched genres (e.g., singing and recitation), and the mean shift is less significant in the case of matched genres.
 As the PLDA is trained on VoxCeleb, if the statistics change and the mean shift are significant, the performance will be impacted.
 Referring to the results in Table~\ref{tab:genre}, it can be observed that the genre incurring the most significant statistics change and mean shift suffers from the most performance reduction.